We are looking for a postdoctoral candidate with an interest in thermal biology.

 Prior experience using electrophysiological recording techniques would be an asset but is not a requirement.

 The ability to regulate body temperature is essential to maintain homeostasis.
 Even slight deviations from 37°Celsius can affect a wide range of biological processes.
 The central thermostat that regulates body temperature has been found to reside in the preoptic area and the anterior part of the hypothalamus.
 Surprisingly, very little is known about the neuronal networks and molecular mechanisms orchestrating body temperature regulation.

 Using the mouse as a model system we are interested in understanding central and peripheral mechanisms that govern thermal homeostasis.

-Interested candidates should send CV, research background and names of one or two referees to:
+Interested candidates should send CV, brief description of research background & interests and names of two or three referees to: firstname.lastname@example.org

 For further information please refer to the online job market of the Heidelberg University Hospital.